Collin Martin

-Collin Martin (born November 9, 1994) is an American professional soccer player who plays as a midfielder for San Diego Loyal in the USL Championship.
+Collin Martin (born November 9, 1994) is an American professional soccer player who plays as a midfielder for North Carolina FC in the USL Championship.
 He has played for D.C.
 United and Minnesota United FC in Major League Soccer, and for Richmond Kickers and Hartford Athletic in the United Soccer League.
-He came out as gay in June 2018, making him at the time the only out man in any of the big five American sports leagues or any top-division professional men's national soccer leagues.
+He came out as gay in June 2018, making him at the time the only out gay man in any of the big five American sports leagues or any top-division professional men's national soccer leagues.

-Club career

-Youth and College
+Youth and College soccer

 Born in Chevy Chase, Maryland, Martin joined the D.C.
 United Academy during the 2009–10 season as a 14-year-old in the under-16 category.
-In his second season with the u16s, Martin led the team in scoring with 13 goals while leading the side to finish top of its group in the U.S. Soccer Development Academy.
+In his second season with the U16s, Martin led the team in scoring with 13 goals while leading the side to finish top of its group in the U.S. Soccer Development Academy.
 Then, the next season, Martin was promoted to the under-18s where he led the team in scoring with 11 goals.
 He impressed the coaching staff enough that season to earn playing time with the D.C.
 United Reserves in MLS Reserve League action.

-Martin then choose to attend Wake Forest University where he would play for the Wake Forest Demon Deacons soccer team for the 2012 season in which he scored one goal and registered six assists.
+Martin then attended Wake Forest University where he played for the Wake Forest Demon Deacons soccer team for the 2012 season in which he scored one goal and registered six assists.
 At the end of the season, Martin earned All-ACC Freshman Team honors.

+Professional career

 D.C.
 United

-On July 10, 2013 it was announced that Martin had signed on as a homegrown player with D.C.
+On July 10, 2013, it was announced that Martin had signed on as a homegrown player with D.C.
 United of Major League Soccer, thus becoming the team's sixth homegrown signing.
 After a short loan spell at the Richmond Kickers in the USL Pro, Martin made his debut for D.C.
-United on August 3, 2013 against the Montreal Impact in which he came on in the 76th minute for Nick DeLeon as United won the game 3–1.
+United on August 3, 2013, against the Montreal Impact in which he came on in the 76th minute for Nick DeLeon as United won the game 3–1.
 He finished the 2013 season with seven league appearances.

 Richmond Kickers (loan)

-On July 17, 2013 it was announced that D.C.
+On July 17, 2013, it was announced that D.C.
 United had sent Martin out on loan to their USL Pro affiliate, the Richmond Kickers.
 He made his one and only appearance for the Kickers on July 23 against the Vancouver Whitecaps Reserves in which he started and played 85 minutes as the Kickers won the match 2–1.

-On September 13, 2014 he scored his first professional goal to open a 2–1 win over the Charleston Battery in the playoff quarter-finals.
+On September 13, 2014, he scored his first professional goal to open a 2–1 win over the Charleston Battery in the playoff quarter-finals.